digitalrightswatch/digitalrightswatch.org.au/content/blog/2022-12-14-state-of-digital-rights-2022.md

 As 2022 draws to a close, we are seeing big shifts in the internet economy that create openings to fight for better alternatives to the business models of surveillance and tracking which have defined modern big-tech.

 We will be pushing politicians and lawmakers to get privacy reform right, fighting the culture of surveillance, and facilitating important discussions and actions to pave the way for a better, fairer internet.
 [Read more about our plans here.][1]

-We won’t be able to build a better democracy without building a democratic internet.
-2023 is going to be a big year for Digital Rights Watch, but we can’t do this work without your support.
+We won't be able to build a better democracy without building a democratic internet.
+2023 is going to be a big year for Digital Rights Watch, but we can't do this work without your support.

 **[Donate now to support the fight for human rights in the digital age.][2]**